 - 98% of students were satisfied with the quality of instruction at Langara (BC Student Outcomes survey).

 - We attract top-notch faculty.
-From nursing to journalism, our instructors have won awards and are well-recognized in their respective industries.
+From nursing to theatre to journalism, our instructors have won awards and are well-recognized in their respective industries.

 - The Langara community has a strong commitment to sustainability.
 Optimizing energy use is top of mind and our new buildings are LEED® Gold Certified.